dimo414/bash-cache/README.md

 ### `bc::benchmark`

 Benchmarks a function without caching enabled, and with a cold and warm cache.
 This allows you to see the overhead introduced by Bash Cache and decide if it's beneficial for your function.
-In local testing a cold cache introduced approximately .15s of overhead, and a warm cache call takes approximately .1s to complete.
-Be sure to benchmark locally; it's possible you will see significant differences on your machine.

 This function runs in a subshell against a clean cache directory, and works for any function - you do not need to have previously called `bc::cache`.